-2. Setting the strategic direction for the Bureau and its services
+Setting the strategic direction for the Bureau and its services

 The Board has in place strategic plans for the effective planning and delivery of its services to the communities and individuals served by the Bureau.
-This process includes setting a strategic direction for both the Bureau and the services it provides.
+This planning process includes setting strategic directions for the Bureau and for the services it provides.

-Organisation-wide planning processes and documentation is also in place, with a 3 to 5 year horizon, covering:
+Organisation-wide planning processes and documentation is also in place, with a three to five year horizon, covering: